garvit3835/product-docs-feature/how-to-guides/databases/connecting-to-mongodb.md

 ![MongoDB Cluster Architecture](../../.gitbook/assets/mongodb-architecture.png)

-This would be done by setting up the cluster in your Atlas dashboard through one of 3 available cloud providers (AWS, Azure, or GCP) and accessing it through `mongosh` shell tool.
+This would be done by setting up the cluster in your Atlas dashboard through one of 3 available cloud providers (AWS, Azure, or GCP) and accessing it through DevBox.

 ## Prerequisites